Prayer: Talking with GodIntroduction

-So then, we can only be sure of receiving the things that God has promised us in his word.
+So then, we can be sure of receiving the things that God has promised us in his word.
 All other requests, which are outside God's intentions, fall into the category of communication - the sharing of our deepest concerns with the Lord.

 Other than the Word (the Bible), there are two other ways God reveals his will - his intentions.

 i] Personal revelation.
-A very rare thing, but there may be a time when we are convinced that God has a personal promise or command for us.
+This is very rare, but there may be a time when we are convinced that God has a personal promise or command for us.
 A request based on this revelation is a request "according to his will".
 The Lord has promised to lead us into all truth, and there are times when the scriptures don't seem to address the situation we face.
-An understanding of his will sometimes becomes clear through an inner conviction or the arrangement of particular circumstances.
-It is then we can commit the matter to the prayer of faith, i.e. a prayer based on the will of God.
+An understanding of his will sometimes becomes clear through an inner conviction, or the arrangement of particular circumstances.
+It is then we can commit the matter to the prayer of faith, i.e., a prayer based on the will of God.
 None-the-less, it is important to accept that a personal conviction can be just that, and may well be outside God's will for us.